hrissan/protocute/README.md

 also `fixed32` will never be attempted to be read as `fixed64` and vice versa.

-Of cause, repeated `fixed32` field with size 2 will be happily read into repeated `fixed64` field of size on...
+Of cause, repeated `fixed32` field with size `2 * x` will be happily read into repeated `fixed64` field of size `x`...

 ## Improving design

-Largest 64-bit value in varint encoding actually stores 70 bit of data, more than enough to store explicit sign.
+Largest 64-bit value in varint encoding actually stores 70 bit of data, more than enough to store actual value, with explicit sign.

-It seems, that using 65-bit zigzag coding for all types (even unsigned) would be the best idea, because it would allow changing field type between all `varint` in a way that if the saved values would fit into new type in the first place, they would be read correctly.

-Moreover, if for example `uint64` type was changed to `int64`, we will correctly detect error during reading all values that cannot be represented in `int64`, for example `2^64-1` would not silently convert into `-1`.

-And any value will never read silently into field of different type if it cannot be correctly represented there.
+So actual values from `-2^63` to `2^64-1` will be stored.
+When reading, check will be performed if the actual value can be assigned to destination type.
+Negative values obviously cannot be assigned to unsigned ints, and very large unsigned values cannot be assigned to signed ints.

-In case the silent conversion is desired for some field, it could be marked with an option `autoconvert = true` or similar.
+In case the silent conversion is desired for some field instead of error, the field could be marked with an option `autoconvert = true` or similar.

-Similar technique will not work for `fixed`, by design there is no place to distinguish between signed and unsigned values, so best idea would be to use it only with `packed = true` repeated fields, as an additional option `fixed = true`.
+Similar technique will not work for `fixed`, by design there is no place to distinguish between signed and unsigned values, so best idea would be to allow it only with `packed = true` repeated fields, as an additional option `fixed = true`.

 Type of the original field would be saved in the first byte of `packed header` (`varint` `uint32` `int32` `uint64` or `int64`)

-So that again no value would be silently converted if cannot be stored in the destination field during read (`autoconvert = true` can also be used here).
+So that again no value would be silently converted if cannot be stored in the destination type during read (`autoconvert = true` can also be used here).

 With this design we need just 4 normal integer types `uint32` `uint64` `int32` and `int64`, not 10.

+If 128-bit or larger values are required, design is easily extended without losing compatibility with buffers saved by previous versions unaware about longer types.